Pelosi forecasts House OK of Senate’s $2.2T coronavirus aid plan

 Speaker of the House Nancy Pelosi said Wednesday the $2.2 trillion coronavirus aid plan has strong bipartisan support.
 (Source: CNN)

-Pelosi spoke to reporters at the Capitol on Thursday a day after the Senate unanimously approved the measure.
+Pelosi spoke Thursday morning, just hours after the Senate used an overnight vote to approve the measure 96-0.
+With House members dispersed around the country, Pelosi and Republican leaders were planning to bless the measure by a voice vote, probably with just a sprinkling of lawmakers present in the chamber.

+"It will pass with strong bipartisan support," said Pelosi, D-Calif.
+President Donald Trump has implored lawmakers to finish with the package so he can sign it into law.

 The package comes to the House as fresh evidence emerges that the economy is in a recession.
 The government reported 3.3 million new weekly unemployment claims, four times the previous record.

-"We will have a victory tomorrow for America's workers," Pelosi said, praising the bill's expansion of unemployment benefits.
-She encouraged companies battered by the pandemic to keep paying their workers, even those who are furloughed.

-"Tomorrow we'll bring the bill to the floor," she told reporters.
-"It will pass.
-It will pass with strong bipartisan support."

 Federal Reserve Chairman Jerome Powell said in a TV interview the economy "may well be in a recession."

+Pelosi praised the bill's expansion of unemployment benefits and provisions that encourage companies hit by the pandemic to keep paying their workers, even those who are furloughed.

+"We will have a victory tomorrow for America's workers," she said.
+"If somebody has a different point of view, they can put it in the record, but we're not worried about that."

+The package would give direct payments to most Americans, expand unemployment benefits and provide a $367 billion program for small businesses to keep making payroll while workers are forced to stay home.
+It would steer substantial aid to larger industries, too.

 The unanimous Senate vote late Wednesday came despite misgivings on both sides about whether it goes too far or not far enough and capped days of difficult negotiations as Washington confronted a national challenge unlike any it has faced.